jutuon/app-manager/crates/manager_api_client/docs/ManagerApi.md

 > post_request_software_update(software_options, reboot, reset_data)
 Request software update.

-Request software update.
 Manager will update the requested software and reboot the computer as soon as possible if specified.
 Software's current data storage can be resetted.
 This will move the data in the data storage to another location waiting for deletion.
 The deletetion will happen when the next data reset happens.
 The selected software must support data reset_data query parameter.
 Resetting the data storage can only work if it is configured from app-manager config file.

 ### Parameters